 Tie a knot in one end of the emergency starter cord.
 Thread the small bar from the tools kit halfway through one knot so it forms a handle.

-Connect clip to the emergency stop switch/stop button.
+Connect the clip to the emergency stop / key switch.
 Place knot of starter cord in notch on flywheel pulley.
 Wrap cord around pulley clockwise.